ARMmbed/mbed-os-experimental-ble-services/tests/README.md

 The event queue is not run in real time and must be progressed manually.
 You may use `dispatch(int milliseconds)` and `dispatch_forever()` to process events in the queue.
-This way you can simulate passage of time within your test.
+This way you can simulate the passage of time in your test.